naragurgel/resolutions-list/TESTING.md

 - Looks good on mobile
 - Looks good on tablet
 - Looks good on desktop
+- Inability to enter a blank or empty string
+- No javascript tag working

 **Responsiveness**
 - Bg image takes 100% with across all devices
 -

 ## Bugs
+- I had a issue with the BG not going full height if user added too many, but it was fixed.
+- Clicked/ unclicked check circle was reordering itens, it is also fixed.

 ### Defects of Note